Android Basics: How to Find Your Device's Screen Density Value for Sideloaded APKs (320 DPI, 480 DPI, 640 DPI, Etc.)

 The first time a friend or family member asks if they can borrow your phone or tablet, you probably just hand it over without a second thought.
 But the second, third, and fourth times?
 Now it's starting to become a habit, and something probably needs to be done about it.

-Android 6.0 Marshmallow has a brand new permissions system that promises to make your digital life much more secure.
+Android 6.0 Marshmallow added a new permissions system that can make your digital life much more secure.
 Unlike previous versions, apps now have to ask for your consent before they can access certain data, which puts you firmly in the driver's seat.

 All across the web, you'll find guides on setting up various apps and mods for your Android device—but while these are certainly useful, they all seem to be working under the assumption that the reader has a certain level of knowledge about Android.
 For someone that's just getting started with the world's most popular mobile operating system, the basics of Android simply aren't covered as well as they should be.

 A lot of times, you'll come across an app, a game, or even a cool root mod that requires a certain Android version.
 The description will say Android 4.3 or higher required, or something to that extent, but not much help is offered beyond that.
 So to clear things up a bit, I'll show you how to easily find your device's Android version or build number below.

 Starting with the release of Android Lollipop, the process of installing the Xposed Framework got a bit more complicated.
 Not only are there separate installers for each Android version, but now, you also need to know exactly what type of processor is in your device to make sure you're downloading the right files.
 In fact, CPU architecture is becoming a factor in more and more scenarios these days, including certain sideloaded app updates and, of course, custom ROMs.